Surnet/alpine-node-wkhtmltopdf/README.md

 Please feel free to open a issue or pull request with suggestions.

-Keep in mind that the build process of this container takes some time.
+Keep in mind that the build process of this container takes some (a lot of) time.

 ## Credits